 ancestry (9.9%), and residents who report Irish roots

 (8.8%), and some of the residents are also of German

 ancestry (7.7%), along with some English ancestry residents

 (4.8%), among others.
 In addition, 27.3% of the residents of this neighborhood were

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Peninsula Ave / Dwight Rd

-neighborhood is English, spoken by 63.9% of households.
-Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region) and Chinese.
+neighborhood is English, spoken by 65.3% of households.
+Other important languages spoken here include Spanish and Tagalog (the first language of the Philippine region).